Sudan threatens to close border with South Sudan within days

-KHARTOUM Sudan said on Sunday it would close its border with South Sudan within days if its neighbor did not expel militant groups, the government told state media.
+KHARTOUM (Reuters) - Sudan said on Sunday it would close its border with South Sudan within days if its neighbor did not expel militant groups, the government told state media.

 Sudan regularly accuses its neighbor of backing insurgents in the Darfur, Blue Nile and South Kordofan regions that run along its southern border.